dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/installer.md

 ./karavi-observability-install.sh --help
 ```

-__Note:__ Container Storage Module for Authorization currently does not support the Observability module for PowerStore.
+__Note:__ Container Storage Modules for Authorization currently does not support the Observability module for PowerStore.
 Therefore setting `enable-authorization` is not supported in this case.

 ### Executing the Installer

-To perform an online installation of Container Storage Module Observability, the following steps should be performed:
+To perform an online installation of Container Storage Modules Observability, the following steps should be performed:

 1. Clone the GitHub repository:
     ```bash